pombredanne/pycayley/README.rst

 .. _Methods: https://github.com/google/cayley/blob/master/docs/HTTP.md

 ============================
-PyCayley: Simple Python Cayley Client
+pycayley: Simple Python Cayley Client
 ============================

-PyCayley is a simple Python_ client for Cayley_ Graph Database.
+pycayley is a simple Python_ client for Cayley_ Graph Database.
 It is distributed as a single file module and has only one dependency Requests_ other than the `Python Standard Library <http://docs.python.org/library/>`_.

 Homepage and documentation: http://github.com/canerbasaran/pycayley